Of Your Own Making: Etrian Odyssey’s Genderless Heroes

 The imagination game of Etrian Odyssey also extends to your characters’ gender.
 As I said above, at no point does Etrian Odyssey ask the dreaded boy-girl question of anyone in your adventuring party.
 In the game’s narration, your character are referred to either as a collective guild, or with neutral “they” pronouns.
 The only player characters in Etrian Odyssey that are ever explicitly gendered are the Story Mode characters in the Etrian Odyssey Untold remakes, and those games still give you the option to play the games with characters of your own.

 The latest entry in the series, Etrian Odyssey V, expands its customization options while remaining committed to never explicitly gendering your characters.
 In addition to more portraits and color control, the game also offers 40 options for character voices.
 Like the portraits, there’s some implicit gender coding — half are blue-colored and half are pink-colored, but any voice can be assigned to any portrait, or even turned off if you don’t want a voice for that character at all.
 Etrian Odyssey V is the entry that convinced me that the series’ handling of gender was intentional.
 If the lack of explicit gendering was a developer oversight or a translation convention, this would be the game where it would be changed.
 The fact that it hasn’t convinces me that this is a deliberate move on the part of the team, and I’m all the more grateful for it.
-It’s one of the most impact selling points of the series for me.
+It’s one of the bigger selling points of the series for me.

 The way Etrian Odyssey does gender may seem like a small detail to get excited about in a game that that has a devoted following for a lot of other reasons, but I honestly think it might be the most unique feature of the series.
 Don’t get me wrong, all the exploring, fighting, and questing is absolutely my jam, but there are other games I know that scratch similar itches.
 I’m hard-pressed to think of another game that does gender the way these games do, and that means a lot.
 Like a weird new word you’ve just learned, gender is something you never notice until you do.
 So to have a series that leaves it entirely up to you the way that Etrian Odyssey does is refreshing to me and many others as well.
 I know quite a few queer people who are fans of these games, and I’ve never heard any of them talk about the game without mentioning how it does gender.